hollimey/portable-info-structures/Assignments/G8 Improve Access.md

 <br/>

 > [!TIP]
-> Please follow these [code instructions](Final Overview/Code) to view the data structure.
-Or, for a more simplified approach, you can also view a similar example of the information structure [here](portable-info-structures/assignments/example-structure/G8_CO-OPS_9444900_wl.csv).
+> Please follow these [code instructions](portable-info-structures/final-overview/code) to view the data structure.
+Or, for a more simplified approach, you can also find a similar example of the information structure [here](portable-info-structures/assignments/example-structure/G8_CO-OPS_9444900_wl.csv).